xnoyflare/Pololu-vl53l0x-stm32/README.md

 [![Build Status](https://travis-ci.org/pololu/vl53l0x-arduino.svg?branch=master)](https://travis-ci.org/pololu/vl53l0x-arduino)<br>
 [www.pololu.com](https://www.pololu.com/)

+## Port info

+This is a simple port made using the pololu library.

+It uses stm32 HAL API and was used in the STM32CubeIDE.

+I have not tested every single function but ported everything I could.

+You need to set an I2C bus using the setBus() function before initializing it.

+I used an array of 3 sensors using single readings and it worked flawlessly.

 ## Summary

 This is a library for the Arduino IDE that helps interface with ST's [VL53L0X time-of-flight distance sensor](https://www.pololu.com/product/2490).
 The library makes it simple to configure the sensor and read range data from it via I&sup2;C.